datawire/ambassador-docs/docs/edge-stack/3.7/topics/running/debugging.md

 #### Interpreting Response Codes

-Envoy default access log format includes a `%RESPONSE_FLAGS%` which provides additional information about the response or connection that can help with debugging issues.
+Envoys default access log format includes the `%RESPONSE_FLAGS%` which provides additional information about the response or connection that can help with debugging issues.

 For example, if a log line includes `UAEX` then this indicates that an Edge Stack Filter has denied the request.
 This can occur because a user was not authenticated or because of an error.
 Therefore, this can indicate that further investigation of the logs is needed.

-See Envoy's documentation for a full list of supported [%RESPONSE_FLAGS%](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators).
+See Envoy's documentation for a full list of the supported [%RESPONSE_FLAGS%](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators).

 ### Viewing logs